 Every recipe we publish is tested, tasted, and Serious Eats-approved by our staff.
 Never miss a recipe again by following @SeriousRecipes on Twitter!

-- 1 recipe pie crust (see note above)
+- 1 recipe pie crust (see note)

 - 1 tablespoon butter

 - 1/2 pound ham steak, cut into 1/2 inch cubes

 - 4 eggs, beaten